rykerwilliams/clevelandrocs.net/CUSTOMIZE.md

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.

-## Creating new blog posts
+## Creating new articles

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory, which is the [default location for posts in Jekyll](https://jekyllrb.com/docs/posts/).
+To create a new article, you can add a new Markdown file in the [\_posts](_posts/) directory, which is the [default location for posts (articles) in Jekyll](https://jekyllrb.com/docs/posts/).
 The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
-The easiest way to do this is to copy an existing blog post and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.
+The easiest way to do this is to copy an existing article and modify it.
+Note that some posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.
+If you want to create articles that are not ready to be published, but you want to track them with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

-Note that `posts` is also a collection, but it is a default collection created automatically by Jekyll.
-To access the posts, you can use the `site.posts` variable in your templates.
+Note that `posts` is also a collection (Jekyll's default).
+To access the articles, you can use the `site.posts` variable in your templates.

 ## Creating new events (previously called projects)